-Note 2 - Basis of Presentation and Fund Accounting
+Note 2 - Fund Financial Statements - Basis of Presentation

-The accounts of the Authority are organized into funds, each of which is considered to be a separate accounting entity.
-Each fund is accounted for by providing a separate set of self-basing accounts that constitute its assets, liabilities, fund equity, revenues, and expenditures.
+The accounts of the Authority are organized on the basis of funds or groups of accounts, each of which is considered to be a separate accounting entity.
+The operations of each fund are accounted for by providing a separate set of self-balancing accounts that comprise its assets, liabilities, net assets, revenues and expenditures or expenses, as appropriate.
+The various funds are grouped into two generic fund types as follows: